apache/incubator-devlake/README.md

    All the details on provisioning and customizing a dashboard can be found in the [Grafana Doc](docs/GRAFANA.md).
 7. To synchronize data periodically and automatically, we offer you the **Blueprint** feature, you can find it in `config-ui` pipeline section.

+#### Upgrade to a newer version

+Support for database schema migration was introduced to DevLake in v0.10.0.
+From v0.10.0 onwards, users can upgrade their instance smoothly to a newer version.
+However, versions prior to v0.10.0 do not support upgrading to a newer version with a different database schema.
+We recommend users deploying a new instance if needed.

 ## Developer Setup<a id="dev-setup"></a>